Ryde Pier: The pier today

 On the weekend of 26 July 2014, the pier celebrated its 200th anniversary.
 Network Rail's Strategic Route Plan in February 2018 warned that renewing the railway pier was "unaffordable" but failure to do so would be terminal to the operation of the railway, and as part of a wider programme to upgrade the Island Line have agreed to invest £5m into this project.

 In 2020, as part of a wider regeneration of Ryde Esplanade train and bus station, a plan to reinstate the disused tramway pier as a pedestrian and cyclist route was announced with works due to be completed by the end of March 2023.
 Funding restrictions subsequently reduced the width of the new deck to 3m, which resulted in cyclist usage being eliminated from the plans.
+The tramway pier reopened in June 2023.

 Victoria Pier

 For a few decades, Ryde had a second pier, the Victoria, a few hundred yards to the east.
-It was promoted by the Stokes Bay Pier and Railway Company to provide a landing for a rival ferry service from Gosport.
+It was promoted by the Stokes Bay Pier and Railway Company to provide a landing for a rival ferry service from Gosport, and authorised by the Isle of Wight Ferry Act 1856 (19 & 20 Vict. c. cxii).
 It opened in 1864 as the main pier was getting its tramway.
 Being somewhat shorter than Ryde Pier, it could not be used at all points of the tide, and so offered little competition to the main Ryde to Portsmouth ferry services.
 When the Stokes Bay company was acquired by the London and South Western Railway in 1875, the ferry service ceased, and Victoria Pier became a pleasure pier only, with public baths at the head and a swimming platform at the dry end.

 By 1900, the use of the bathing facilities was declining, and the second pier gradually became derelict.
-The austerity of the First World War led to it being considered redundant and a hazard, and in 1916, its demolition was authorised by Act of Parliament.
+The austerity of the First World War led to it being considered redundant and a hazard, and in 1916, its demolition was authorised by the Ryde Corporation (Victoria Pier) Order 1916 confirmed by the Pier and Harbour Orders Confirmation Act 1916 (6 & 7 Geo.
+5. c. xxxvii).
 By the 1920s it had gone.
 Until the construction of the marina in the 1980s, the outline of the shore-end abutment could be made out in the sea wall near Ryde Pavilion, and at low spring tide, the stumps of the piles could be seen in the sand offshore.